bnzk/django-painless-redirects/README.md

         'painless_redirects',
     )

 Add the following middlware to MIDDLEWARE, to make basic manual redirects work.

     painless_redirects.middleware.ManualRedirectMiddleware

+Add it at the top, or at least before the django local middleware, or other middlewares, that do redirects, as for example the `CommonMiddleware`, that will do an add slash, if configured so.
+This is especially important if you'll use the auto creation feature, so no false positives end up in the redirects.

-If you want to always redirect to the domain name entered in your current site (django.contrib.sites must be installed), also add this middleware:
+If you want to always redirect to the domain name entered in your current site (django.contrib.sites must be installed), also add this middleware (position is not that important):

     painless_redirects.middleware.ForceSiteDomainRedirectMiddleware